 Fitbit's first smartwatch-like device, the Blaze, wasn't well-received.
 It lacked style, had no apps and required a smartphone for even the most basic functionality, like GPS.
 So Fitbit went back to the drawing board.

-The result is the Ionic, which Fitbit is calling its first real smartwatch.
-This $299 device is a huge improvement over its predecessor, with features such as GPS, NFC for payments, music storage and an app store that lets the watch shine even when there's no smartphone in your pocket.
+The result is the Fitbit Ionic, which the company is calling its first real smartwatch.
+This device is a huge improvement over its predecessor, with features such as GPS, NFC for payments, music storage and an app store that lets the watch shine even when there's no smartphone in your pocket.
 I just wish it looked better.

 A Face Only Fitbit Could Love